franciscozorrilla/metaGEM/README.md

 ## 💩 Tutorial

-`metaGEM` can even be used to explore your own gut microbiome sequencing data from at-home-test-kit services such as [unseen bio](https://unseenbio.com/).
+`metaGEM` can be used to explore your own gut microbiome sequencing data from at-home-test-kit services such as [unseen bio](https://unseenbio.com/).
 The following tutorial showcases the `metaGEM` workflow on two unseenbio samples.

 [![Tutorial](https://img.shields.io/badge/metaGEM-Tutorial-%23d8b365)](https://github.com/franciscozorrilla/unseenbio_metaGEM)